MongoDB lets you export data to other formats like CSV and JSON so that it can be used externally by other applications.

 mongoexport --collection=<coll> [options]

-Mongoexport is part of MongoDB’s tools package, which is available through the MongoDB Download Center.
-The tools package must be installed well in advance so that the command-line can be accessed.
+is part of MongoDB’s tools package, which is available through the MongoDB Download Center.
+The tools package must be installed well in advance to access the command line.

-The user must specify the collection they want to export along with an output file name.
+The user must specify the collection they want to export and an output file name.

-Mongoexport helps to export MongoDB data in JSON format in two simple steps:
+Mongoexport helps in MongoDB export to JSON format in two simple steps:

 Step 1: Establishing A Connection To A MongoDB Instance